Ice Chips: Maple Leafs place F Dewar on IR | TSN

 Defenceman Jake Sanderson, who missed Thursday's loss to the Boston Bruins with a lower-body injury, took regular line rushes with partner Artem Zub during the skate.

+Sanderson and Hamonic will play Saturday while defenceman Nick Jensen will miss both games over the weekend.

 Goalie Linus Ullmark also participated in the morning skate.
 The 31-year-old Swede hasn't played since Dec.
-22 with a back injury.
+22 with a back injury, but isn't ready to play this weekend.

-The Senators, who have been shutout in back-to-back games, host the Toronto Maple Leafs on Saturday.

 Senators' Practice Lines - Claire Hanna, TSN